EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

   - Does this work on MacOS + Safari?
 It worked for Aayush on MacOS + Chrome.
 - Before next collaboration meeting:
   - MC information: trajectories and perhaps hits
+    - All of our MC trajectory information is basically stored in SRParticles right now.
+The other headers all point to that one.
+    - We do have step-by-step trajectories with particle information, etc.
+    - three.js is supposed to support drawing lines.
+That should cover everything I need.
   - Better default camera positions and buttons to switch between them!
   - Better camera controls?
 What do collaborators think of these OrbitControls?
 Would others like arrow key navigation, or is the camera good enough as is?
   - Do we have reconstructed SSD tracks?